 I think different shoes are meant for different types of runs and I’m not alone.
 This is a key reason we rotate running shoes.

-different running shoes affect running kinetics and kinematics at or before heel strike but not at mid-stance — University of Cape Town research
+Different running shoes affect running kinetics and kinematics at or before heel strike, but not at mid-stance — University of Cape Town research

-The more cushioned HOKA made me feel comfortable in longer runs by reducing the overall pounding.
 But again, on super long runs if you start to shuffle rather than pick up your feet, beware these can lead to trips!
 However, they are often the preferred shoe of many ultrarunners, so maybe I’m just clumsy!
-Read more about choosing maximal or minimal shoes>>

 Of course, you’ve also go options for a stability or other foot corrections, which I’m going to detail below.

 I think these can be helpful to wear as part of your rotation, especially when coming back from an injury and working on your muscle imbalances.
-In fact, I’m testing out the best insoles for runners, to help provide my knee more support as my legs build back up post surgery.

 Types of Running Shoes?